brentschwartz/digital-frameworks-hw/finalproject.md

 -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- --

-Anyways, as I've now past 200 words (263!),I'll say sorry I had to bore you with a football story (haha), but alas, it's what I'm good at.
+Anyways, as I've now passed 200 words (263!),I'll say sorry I had to bore you with a football story (haha), but alas, it's what I'm good at.

 Just wanted to say thank you for teaching this class and for being lenient with my traveling throughout the summer!